Hiking Hotspot: Tumanoc Hill in Tucson

 Tumanoc Hill is a local Tucson hotspot for getting in a scenic workout close to the city.
-This urban oasis is one of the best options when it comes to hiking with a picturesque urban landscape.
+This urban oasis is one of the best options when it comes to hiking within a picturesque urban landscape.
 A very steep climb of approximately 1.5 miles leads you to a scenic overlook of the entire city.
 Along the way up, you will take in nice views of the mountains as well as the beautiful Saguaro cactus.

 A few pics from my sunrise hike